Introduction: Food Deserts

 Impact on Rural Communities

-Before the 1960’s, most communities in both rural and urban America were built around town squares that offered numerous food purchasing opportunities.
-In addition, it was rare for a backyard to lack at least some fresh vegetables popping up from the garden.
-In fact, during and shortly after World War II, over 20 million home gardens (called Victory Gardens) provided over 40% of all consumed produce nationally.
+Before the 1960s, most communities in both rural and urban America were built around town squares that offered numerous food purchasing opportunities, and most homes grew at least some vegetables in the backyard.
+During and shortly after World War II, over 20 million home gardens called “Victory Gardens” provided over 40 percent of all produce consumed in the United States.